-Deer have an incredible, innate, ability to sense approaching storms (probably by noting the smell of the air combined with subtle differences in barometric pressure) and thus, they are forewarned that the weather will soon turn.
+Deer have an incredible, innate, ability to sense approaching storms (probably by noting the smell of the air combined with subtle differences in barometric pressure).
+So, they forewarned that the weather will soon turn.

 Because deer are forewarned of approaching storms, they tend to feed lightly both prior to and after minor storms and to feed heavily prior to and after major storms.

 Deer Movement During Snowy Conditions:

-This behavior has been seen and documented well on different trail and game cameras.
+This behavior has been seen and documented well on different trail and game cameras by numerous hunters.
 Deer will often feed lightly prior to and after the first few snows of early winter.

-Deer can often be seen feeding throughout the day prior to a storm so that they can consume and store as much food as possible before the storm arrives and drives them to their deep woods havens.
+Deer can often seen feeding throughout the day prior to a storm so that they can consume and store as much food as possible before the storm arrives and drives them to their deep woods havens.

-Deer have a high metabolic rate and use up energy at a much faster rate than humans.
-They have no way to gather and store for food for convenient consumption at will like humans do.
+Deer have a high metabolic rate and use up energy at a much faster rate than humans do.
+They have no other way to gather and store food for convenient consumption like humans do.

 Both prior to and after the arrival of a major storm are both excellent times to go deer hunting because the deer will be not only be feeding actively, they will also be single-mindedly focused on their task making them less wary than usual.

 You could also make your life a lot easier by using a quality deer attractant to make them come to you.
 Check out our list: Best Deer Attractants – 10 Different Bait Options to Lure Bucks.